gidl/gidl/README.md

 - Apache 2.0 license: https://github.com/google/flatbuffers/blob/master/LICENSE.txt

 ## Please help and contribute
-GIDL is an exciting work in progress.
+GIDL is an exciting work in progress, but I can't spend much time on it.

 Please feel very welcome to contribute to GIDL!
 Consult the [GIDL roadmap](https://github.com/gidl/gidl/wiki/GIDL-roadmap) on how to help - and just write a quick e-mail to Andreas Schmid at gidl-community@gmx.de